PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 Madaidan recommends that you disable [unprivileged user namespaces](https://github.com/sangam14/CloudNativeLab/blob/master/LXC/Linux%20Containers/User_namespaces.md) due to the [significant attack surface for privilege escalation](https://madaidans-insecurities.github.io/linux.html#kernel).
 However, some software such as Podman and LXC relies on unprivileged user namespaces.
 If you wish to use such software, do not disable `kernel.unprivileged_userns_clone`.
 Note that this setting does not exist in the upstream kernel and is added downstream by some distributions.

-On distributions other than Whonix and Kicksecure, you can copy the configuration file from [Tommy's repository](https://github.com/TommyTran732/Linux-Setup-Scripts/blob/main/etc/sysctl.d/99-workstation.conf).
+On distributions other than SecureBlue, you can copy the configuration file from [Tommy's repository](https://github.com/TommyTran732/Linux-Setup-Scripts/blob/main/etc/sysctl.d/99-workstation.conf).

 #### Boot Parameters